momo-AUX1/winit/winit/src/changelog/unreleased.md

 - `ActivationToken::as_raw` to get a ref to raw token.
 - Each platform now has corresponding `WindowAttributes` struct instead of trait extension.
 - On Wayland, added implementation for `Window::set_window_icon`
+- Add an atomic interface to submit input method changes, accessible through `ImeState`, available for Wayland.

 ### Changed